- What is SSV?

 -

-- It’s a place to get information about SSV.
+It's a place to get information

-- It’s a national database.
+It's a national

-- Pros can register their players.
+register their players.

-- Players can see their own national SSV rankings by age division.
+Players can see their own national SSV rankings by age division.

-- Pros and players can see national averages by age division.
+players can see national

-- SSV events and results will be posted.
+and results will

 |